Risk Factors Dashboard

 •Products focused on airway management and respiratory monitoring, including Microstream capnography monitors, McGRATH MAC video laryngoscopes, Shiley endotracheal tubes, Shiley tracheostomy tubes, and DAR Breathing Systems.

-The Diabetes Operating Unit develops, manufactures, and markets products and services for the management of Type 1 and Type 2 diabetes.
+The all other businesses include the operations and ongoing transition agreements from businesses the Company has exited, divested, or intends to separate, such as the Diabetes Business.
+The Diabetes Business develops, manufactures, and markets products and services for the management of Type 1 and Type 2 diabetes.
 The primary medical specialists who use and/or prescribe our Diabetes products are endocrinologists and primary care physicians.
+The principal products and services offered by the Diabetes Business include insulin pumps, continuous glucose monitoring (CGM) systems, and consumables.

 HUMAN CAPITAL